 In writing, we don’t have that feedback, that ability to take on-demand detours.
 A good writer will know how to balance the details, when to explain what is likely to confuse, and when to skim over that detail.
 But it’s an imperfect art.
 Different audiences need different levels of detail.
 It all depends on context.

 Instead of having tools that let us build those detours into our narrative, we have tools that control how we present the content.
 Images, emphasis, links.
 It’s all aimed very much at a specific delivery medium.
 So the author spends more time worrying about presentation than about the story.
-Then they are asked to make it cross-platform, so they have to mark it up in multiple ways, with different rules and behaviours.
+Then they are asked to make it cross-platform, so they have to mark it up in multiple ways, with different rules and behaviors.
 It detracts from the core skill of telling a good story.
 Being forced to complete these technical tasks in the process of the storytelling makes for a miserable experience.

 This is why we need to develop input mechanisms that feel natural and allow authors to be creative without being technical.
 Let them focus on crafting a simple narrative that feels right, then press a button and have the machine do the boring, repetitive work, identifying all the bits that may benefit from detour explanations.
 Basically, adding semantics.